Developer Project Manager

 Diana is an author, former editor of Communities magazine, and nationwide speaker and workshop presenter on starting new villages, on building communities, and on sustainability.
 She published two books to help people who want to join or start their own villages or other intentional communities.
 In Creating a Life Together: Practical Tools to Grow Ecovillages and Intentional Communities, she uses success stories, cautionary tales, and practical advice for those starting such projects.
 In Finding Community: How to Join an Ecovillage or Intentional Community, she covers researching, visiting, evaluating, and joining communities.
 Her never-ending learning has informed important aspects of our membership process.

-Kathryn Gardow is the founder and Principal of Gardow Consulting, LLC…because land & food matter.
+Kathryn Gardow is the founder and Principal of Gardow Consulting, LLC…because land, food, & people matter.
 She has worked for over 30 years on land issues, facilitating projects and developing solutions while addressing environmental concerns.
-Kathryn advocates integrating food production lands, farmlands, and community gardens into places where we live, so our families can connect again with their sustenance.
-Kathryn was the Executive Director of PCC Farmland Trust, has been an active board member of the Washington Sustainable Food and Farming Network (now Food Action), and a member of the Washington State Public Works Board (PWB).
+Kathryn advocates integrating food production lands, farmlands, and community gardens into places where we live, so families can connect with their sustenance.
+Kathryn is a past Executive Director of PCC Farmland Trust (now Washington Farmland Trust), active member of the Washington Women in Food Systems, serves on the Recreation Conservation Funding Board for the Washington State Recreation Conservation Office (RCO), and previously served on the RCO's Farmland Preservation Advisory Board.

 Communitecture: Architecture and Design